 I was introduced to Tove's work late in life, but like all Moomin fans Tova's ideas resinate deeply and creatively with me.
 The tolerance, honesty, and bizarreness is so refreshingly deep and thoughtful.
 The odd little characters that surround the Moomin family and the world itself nestle gently somewhere within my own mind.

-I can clearly see the Japanese influence on Tove's work and her influence on my next hero, Hayao Miyazaki.
+I can clearly see Tove's influence on the Japanese and particularly on my next hero, Hayao Miyazaki.

 Shaun Tan is an Australian Artist and Novelist, his graphic novels Like 'The Arrival', 'The Red Tree' and 'The Lost Thing' are works of beauty, the simplicity of his stories rings a bell deep inside you like an ancient wind.
 You fall in love with his characters instantly because of their fantastic proportions and amazing shapes.
 'The Lost Thing' is now a short film and well worth checking out.